Managed Cloud Hosting

 Shared Web hosting services have been most popular with small businesses, but they suffer from performance bottlenecks, limited management features, and no direct server access.
 Dedicated Web hosting offers a solution to the performance issues of shared Web hosting—but at a cost.
 Monthly rates are typically high, and support is either expensive or nonexistent.
 Local hosting has been the route chosen by most corporations, but small businesses and startups often lack the resources and personnel necessary to maintain their own on-premises Web servers.

 More recently, virtual private servers have emerged as an intermediate option for customers wanting the flexibility and performance of dedicated servers without the costly hardware overhead.
 Virtual private servers work well for some customers, but they're not without their own problems.
 Performance bottlenecks still occur, and companies without networking and IT expertise still struggle with securing their websites.

 Managed Hosting Providers

 Enter cloud-hosted, managed VPS providers.
-In the past year, companies such as Rackspace and FireHost have seen the demand for their services soar.
-Rackspace offers a range of customizable cloud servers with quality customer support, while FireHost provides a fully managed, secured cloud hosting solution.
+In the past year, companies such as Rackspace have seen the demand for their services soar.
+Rackspace offers a range of customizable cloud servers with a fully managed, secure cloud hosting solution.